MicrosoftDocs/architecture-center/docs/solution-ideas/articles/next-order-forecasting-content.md

    In this solution, [Azure Machine Learning](/azure/machine-learning/overview-what-is-azure-machine-learning) is used to manage the entire machine learning project lifecycle, including training models, deploying models, and managing Machine Learning Operations (MLOps).

    [ParallelRunStep](/python/api/azureml-pipeline-steps/azureml.pipeline.steps.parallelrunstep?view=azure-ml-py) is used to process large amounts of data in parallel and create models that can forecast the next order for every customer store and merchandise SKU combination.
-You can reduce processing time by dividing the dataset into smaller chunks and processing them simultaneously on multiple virtual machines by using Azure Machine Learning compute clusters.
-This feature allows workload distribution across multiple nodes, increasing the processing power of the system.
+You can reduce processing time by dividing the dataset into smaller parts and processing them simultaneously on multiple virtual machines.
+You can use Azure Machine Learning compute clusters to accomplish this distribution of workloads across multiple nodes.

-   After the data has been prepared, Azure Machine Learning can initiate the parallel Model Training process using ParallelRunStep with a range of forecasting models, including Exponential Smoothing, Elastic Net, Prophet, and others.
-Each node or compute instance starts building the model, making the entire process more efficient and faster.
+   After the data is prepared, Azure Machine Learning can start the parallel model training process by using ParallelRunStep with a range of forecasting models, including exponential smoothing, elastic net, and Prophet.
+Each node or compute instance starts building the model, so the process is more efficient and faster.

-1. Artificial Intelligence and Machine Learning - Model Inferencing
+1. Machine learning model Inferencing

-   Model inferencing is a crucial process that involves using a trained machine learning model to generate predictions for previously unseen data points.
-In this use case, it is utilized to forecast the quantity of the merchandise SKU that a customer is likely to purchase.
+   Model inferencing is a process that uses a trained machine learning model to generate predictions for previously unseen data points.
+In this solution, it forecasts the quantity of the merchandise SKU that a customer is likely to purchase.

-   Azure Machine Learning provides a model registry, which is built into the Azure cloud, to store and version trained models.
-The model registry is a useful feature for organizing and keeping track of trained models, ensuring that they are readily available for deployment.
+   Azure Machine Learning provides model registries for storing and versioning trained models.
+Model registries can help you organize and track trained models, ensuring that they're readily available for deployment.

-   Deploying a trained machine learning model is essential to enable the model to process new data for inferencing.
-[Azure managed endpoint](/azure/machine-learning/concept-endpoints) is the recommended deployment target, which allows easy scalability, performance tuning, and high availability.
+   Deploying a trained machine learning model enables the model to process new data for inferencing.
+We recommend that you use [Azure managed endpoints](/azure/machine-learning/concept-endpoints) for the recommended deployment target.
+Endpoints enable easy scalability, performance tuning, and high availability.

-   In this use case, there are two ways to deploy models on the [managed endpoints](/azure/machine-learning/how-to-deploy-online-endpoints?tabs=azure-cli#use-more-than-one-model).
+   In this solution, there are two ways to deploy models on the [managed endpoints](/azure/machine-learning/how-to-deploy-online-endpoints?tabs=azure-cli#use-more-than-one-model).
 The first option is to deploy each model on a managed endpoint deployment.
-The second option is to bundle multiple models into a single model and deploy them on a managed endpoint deployment.
-This approach is more efficient, making it easier to deploy and manage multiple models at once.
+The second option is to bundle multiple models into a single model and deploy it on a managed endpoint deployment.
+The latter approach is more efficient, providing an easier way to deploy and manage multiple models simultaneously.

 1. Analytical Workload